cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Algorithms in this document make use of utility functions described below.

+For constant-time implementations (i.e., implementations whose execution time is independent of the inputs), all field operations, comparisons, and assignments must be implemented in constant time.
+Guidance on implementing these low-level operations in constant time is beyond the scope of this document.

--   CMOV(a, b, c): If c == 0, CMOV returns a, otherwise returns b.
-To prevent against timing attacks, this operation must run in constant time without revealing the value of c.
-Commonly, implementations assume that the selector is c == 1 or c == 0.
+-   CMOV(a, b, c): If c is False, CMOV returns a, otherwise it returns b.
+    To prevent against timing attacks, this operation must run in constant time, without revealing the value of c.
+    Commonly, implementations assume that the selector is c == 1 for True, or c == 0 for False.
 In this case, given a bit string C, the desired selector c can be computed by OR-ing all bits of C together.
 The resulting selector will be either 0 if all bits of C are zero, or 1 if at least one bit of C is 1.